 Automation Manager is the on-premise gateway utility that runs on your server (or sometimes a PC in the office) that connects to your on-premise accounting system, and imports data into the CRM.
 It is also the application that confirms Quotes from the CRM into Orders in the accounts system, and (if you have the features enabled) pushes new products and customer ledgers into your accounts system as well.

 New versions of Automation Manager are periodically released, which contain bug fixes and improvements to the logging and monitoring functionality.
-If you have been advised to upgrade Automation Manager, please follow the instructions below or pass these onto your IT team to follow.
+If you have been advised to upgrade Automation Manager, please follow the instructions below or pass these on to your IT team to follow.
+This process does not result in data loss if proper backups are maintained.

 Please ensure you run this installer on the server that Automation Manager is already installed and configured on.
 If you're not sure where this is, please get in touch.